 We love bean dips of all kinds.
 But have you seen the price of them in the grocery store?
 Unbelievable and untenable in today's economy.

 Well, here is money and time-saving recipe for you.
 A seriously delicious and Easy Bean Dip Recipe.

 This easy bean dip recipe is a remake of one that I got from a Vitamix demonstrator.
 It apparently used to be on the Vitamix website, but no longer.
 What a loss – but at least you can find it here!

 This is one of those “tried and true” recipes, a real go to when you need something fast that you know will be a success.
 And boy, is it fast to make!

 Then another friend asked me for the recipe this year so that she could take it to her Holiday gatherings as well.
 Finally, we had some friends from Nicaragua over this past summer and served this.

-- 3 1/2 cups cooked beans (canned is OK, but preferably use previously soaked beans that have been cooked with ajwain (ajowan) and/ or epazote.
-You can read my post on both of them here).
-Our favorite varieties are black turtle, pinto, kidney and cranberry, but you can use any bean that you have available.
-See How to De-Gas Beans)
+- Canned beans are OK, but preferably use previously-soaked beans that have been cooked with organic ajwain (ajowan) and/ or epazote.
+You can read my post on both of them here.
+Our favorite varieties are organic cranberry, black turtle, pinto, and kidney, but you can use any bean that you have available.
+See How to De-Gas Beans.

-- 4 cloves of garlic (Make sure you read The Easiest Way to Peel Garlic)
+- Make sure you read The Easiest Way to Peel Garlic for tips on peeling garlic.

-- 1/2 onion (1/8 cup minced dried onion, plus a bit of water, is a good equivalent)
+- 1/8 cup minced dried onion, plus a bit of water, will work well instead of 1/2 onion.

-- 1/2 cup cilantro (and see my 6 Tips for Cilantro)
+- For help using cilantro, see my 6 Tips for Cilantro.